GrimLefourbe/Anesir/docs/races.md

 Animae can shapeshift at will into and out of their animal form.
 The transformation takes about one minute each way.
-In their animal form, Animae gain the following benefits:
+In their animal form, Animaes gain the following benefits:
 - Advantage on smell and hearing based Perception checks.
 - Their natural weapon damage increases to 1d6 slashing (str or dex).
 - Their speeds increase to 50 ft.

-In their animal form, Animae can't:
+In their animal form, Animaes can't:
 - Use any weapon besides their claws.
 - Wear any armor.
 Base AC is still 10 + Dex bonus.
 - Cast any spells (transforming doesn't break concentration or prevent from taking actions that are part of spells that were already cast)